dahtah/KirchhoffForests.jl/docs/src/index.md

 # KirchoffForests.jl: a Julia package for Random Forests on Graphs, and Applications

 ## Welcome to the Documentation of KirchoffForest.jl
-A random spanning forest (RSF) is a special random object on graph/networks which has elegant theoretical links with graph Laplacians and wide set of applications in graph signal processing and machine learning.
+A random spanning forest (RSF) is a special random object on graph/networks which has elegant theoretical links with graph Laplacians and a wide set of applications in graph signal processing and machine learning.

 This package is dedicated to implementing:
 - Sampling algorithms for RSFs